osmane/pngcat/README.md

 npm start

+(or Run the start.bat file)

 This will start the server locally on the default port specified in the application. (http://localhost:3000/)

-4. Open the browser and enter localhost:3000
+Open the browser and enter localhost:3000

 ## Using